WHAT IS NEIGHBOURHOOD WATCH ABOUT?

 If you are going to be away you should consider telling your Co-ordinator where you can be contacted in emergency.

-The newsletter "Watchword" is delivered to your house every quarter.
+A newsletter is delivered to your house every six months.
 It gives useful reminders on home security and other matters.
 One of the most frequent problems is entry to houses by persons distracting the householder and stealing property.
 The advice is not to let people into your house unless you know who they are or have very good evidence that they are who they claim to be.

 If you do not know who is your Co-ordinator please contact the Central Co-ordinator, Peter Foden (01636 704241) and he will put the person in touch with you.